CESNET/GPUJPEG/FAQ.md

 Few features of **extended** process are supported as well (4 Huffman tables).
 If the decoder is incapable of decoding the above mentioned JPEG, you are encouraged to fill a bug report.

+## Encoding/decoding alpha channel
+Encoding is currently supported only for a single packed pixel format 444-u8-p012a (`GPUJPEG_444_U8_P012A`).
+Let us know if you'd need some other like planar format.

+### Alpha support in command-line application
+To use with command line application, you'd need to use option `-a` for encode and use a pixel format that suppors 4 channels eg. RGBA, some examples:

+     gpujpeg -a -e -s 1920x1080 input.rgba output.jpg
+     gpujpeg -a -e input.pam output.jpg
+     gpujpeg -a -e input.yuv -f 444-u8-p102a output.jpg # YUVA

+For decoding, you'd need to have 4-channel JPEG, no special tweaking is needed, just using proper output pixel format, eg:

+    gpujpeg -d input.jpg output.rgba
+    gpujpeg -d input.jpg output.pam

+**Note:** _GPUJPEG_ produces SPIFF headers for generated JPEG files - only a few will recognize that but some do recognize component IDs ('R', 'G', 'B', 'A' and 0x01, 0x02, 0x03, 0x04).

+### API for alpha
+#### Encode
+Encoding alpha is quite simple, as indicated above, just set the pixel format `GPUJPEG_444_U8_P012A` as `gpujpeg_image_parameters::pixel_format` and `gpujpeg_image_parameters` to **4**.

+#### Decode
+Select output pixel format either `GPUJPEG_444_U8_P012A` or `GPUJPEG_NONE` (autodetect).